 And the one thing you shouldn’t do is ask for an estimate, take it as a target, and then get upset when the developer hits the target but runs over on the hours.

 Targets are not estimates, and estimates are not targets.
 Understand the difference, and you’ll have happier developers and happier managers.

-Originally published at http://www.codingindelphi.com on February 1, 2015.
-If you like this article, I’d appreciate some claps.
+This article was originally published at http://www.codingindelphi.com on February 1, 2015.